 Though a lack of familiarity should not be a reason to escort the person off the premises.
 Tools change; you probably aren’t using the same software you were five years ago.
 It’s useful if the candidate knows your current tools – but in the long run, it’s more important to find someone who loves to learn new things.

-Tell me about your experience with automated and manual testing.
+3. What is your experience with automated and manual testing?

 Here again, it’s helpful to choose someone who’s familiar with your current business processes – whatever they are – and also to incorporate the diversity of someone who has another mindset.
 If your company is adopting test automation, it’s good to know that this isn’t a foreign concept; on the other hand, experienced QA staff understand that QA needs humans to fill in the work where machines fail.
 QA testers can find hard-to-spot errors and communicate to the users who ultimately judge this product.
 (Suck it, Megatron.)